Artist remuneration guidelines

 Arts Tasmania expects that arts professionals are paid fairly for their work.

-These guidelines have been prepared by the Tasmanian Arts Advisory Board for anyone employing or engaging professional artists.
+These guidelines have been prepared by Arts Tasmania for anyone employing or engaging professional artists.

 An artist fee is financial compensation for expertise, time, services and provision of equipment.

 The artist fee is distinct from basic programming costs and services, production expenses, and the purchase of artworks or copyright.
 Payment of an artist fee does not imply the transfer of ownership or rights from artist to the contracting party.
 Any transfer of ownership or rights must be negotiated between the artist and the contracting party under a separate agreement.